 - Inner Tube Water Polo: Turnover in possession

-Players may arrive and sign-in throughout the contest.
-If a participant arrives to play after the contest has begun, it is his or her responsibility to locate an onsite intramural staff and sign-in with a valid i-card before participating in the contest.
-If a late participant cannot present a valid i-card, he or she will not be allowed to enter the contest.
+Players may arrive and sign in throughout the contest.
+If a participant arrives to play after the contest has begun, it is his or her responsibility to locate an onsite intramural staff and sign-in with a valid I-Card before participating in the contest.
+If a late participant cannot present a valid I-Card and is not eligible for a One-Time Exception, he or she will not be allowed to enter the contest.

-No participant may use another individual’s i-card to sign in and participate in a contest.
-In the event that the identity of an i-card holder trying to sign in to a game does not match the identity on the i-card, the i-card will be confiscated by intramural staff per University policy.
-Both individuals, the card holder, as well as the identity on the i-card, will be suspended from all intramural play for the remainder of the current semester.
-All improper i-card use intramural suspensions will go into effect immediately when the i-card is confiscated and suspensions can only be lifted by the Intramural Assistant Director.
+No participant may use another individual’s I-Card/photo ID to sign-in and participate in a contest.
+In the event that the identity of an I-Card/photo ID holder trying to sign in to a game does not match the identity on the I-Card/photo ID, the I-Card will be confiscated by intramural staff per University policy.
+Both individuals, the card holder, as well as the identity on the I-Card, will be suspended from all intramural play for the remainder of the semester.
+All improper I-Card use intramural suspensions will go into effect immediately when the I-Card is confiscated and suspensions can only be lifted by the intramural Assistant Director.
 In addition, violators may be held to further disciplinary measures at both the Campus Recreation (facility access) and University levels that operate completely independent from the semester long intramural suspension.

 1.4 Team Rosters

 An individual is bound to the first team that they sign into a game for.
 Participants must sign up on the online roster before 2pm on the day of the contest (except for Sunday games) or they will not be allowed to sign-in onsite or participate.
 For Sunday games, players must be added to the roster before 2pm on the preceding Friday.
 A participant is not formally considered to be on that team’s official roster until they physically sign in for that team at an actual contest.